terryzyu/general-information/README.md

 # WHAT I AM NOT RESPONSIBLE FOR #

 * You using my code and getting caught cheating in class.
 It's only here for jobs to review.
 	+ You may refer to my code as a guide however I am not endorsing copy pasting directly.
-My code may even be wrong!
+Some code may even be wrong!
+(It most definitely is)
 * Ongoing support of my code.
 Most of these are assignments or little projects for me to learn.